otsuneko/notify-cf-ratechange/README.md

 This app is supposed to be hosted on Heroku server and executed at regular intervals (e.g. every 10 minutes).

+Update on Nov./21/2023: Heroku PostgreSQL is no longer available for free use.
+As an alternative migration option, services like https://render.com/ seem to be available.

 ## Prerequisites

 - Github account